Montaña de Oro State Park

 Dogs Allowed?

-Dogs allowed only in campground, roadways, and Spooners Beach.
-Dogs not allowed on trails.
+Dogs are allowed only in the campground, roadways, and Spooner’s Cove Beach.
+Dogs are allowed only on leash in these permitted areas and are not allowed on trails.

 Driving Directions to Montaña de Oro